stevenxngo/sen-bundle-img-swap/README.md

 # Sen Bundle Image Swap

-Google Chrome extension that swaps the images on a X/Twitter feed with a random image promoting the Sentinels Valorant bundle.
+Google Chrome extension made in jest that swaps the images on a X/Twitter feed with a random image promoting the Sentinels Valorant bundle.
 This extension was created in celebration of Sentinels winning Masters Madrid and is not affiliated with Sentinels or Riot Games.

 ## Installation